-“You know quite well that we were destined for them.”
-Again, the Greek is very helpful in understanding the meaning.
+“You know quite well that we were destined for them” (v.
+3b).
 The phrase “we were destined” comes from a verb that means “to put or to place.”
-The verb is a perfect tense and passive voice, which is a very strong way of saying “these hard times were placed here by God.”
+It’s a very strong way of saying “these hard times were placed here by God.”
 They didn’t happen by accident.
 In fact, this is the opposite of chance or circumstance.

 With that important understanding, we pass on to the third great truth regarding hard times.

 “In fact, when we were with you, we kept telling you that we would be persecuted.
-And it turned out that way, as you well know.”
+And it turned out that way, as you well know” (v.
+4).
 Some people may regard this as a negative, but to me it is a positive.
 I personally have much more confidence in someone who expects trouble and prepares for it than in someone who goes through life singing “Everything’s Coming Up Roses.”
-The truth is, every rose has its thorns and the sooner we understand that the happier we will be.
+The truth is, every rose has its thorns, and the sooner we understand that the happier we will be.

 When trouble comes, Christians often react by doubting that they are where God wants them to be; they often think that they have done something wrong and that God must be displeased with them.
 Even some mature Christians react this way, as evidenced by Paul’s words of reassurance to Timothy many years later.
 “Everyone who wants to live a godly life in Christ Jesus will be persecuted” (2 Tim.
 3:12).
 Yet storms often come to believers to make them able to stand firm, rather than to blow them away (cf. 2 Cor.
 4:15-16).
 (From the Bible Knowledge Commentary).